mliu31/3dprintyourbrain/README.md

 # Brain Extraction From NIfTI

-This folder is `C:\Users\mgnli\Downloads\brain_extraction_workflow`.

-It contains a small reusable workflow for skull-stripping a 3D anatomical NIfTI and exporting a brain STL.
-The scripts can be run from anywhere by using the full paths shown below.

 ## Files

 - `extract_brain_from_nifti.py` - runs HD-BET skull stripping, writes a brain NIfTI, mask, QA PNG, surface preview PNG, and optional STL.